-It is not too early to consider SMU Summer Studies, which is offering more than 250 courses on the Dallas campus, at SMU-in-Taos and through SMU Abroad.
-New this year is a May term on the Dallas campus, May 16-31, in addition to the May term in Taos.
+It is not too early to consider SMU Summer Studies, which is offering courses on the Dallas campus, at SMU-in-Taos and through SMU Abroad.
+Also consider May Term in Dallas, in addition to May Term in Taos.
 Summer courses are a good value, typically costing only about two-thirds of the cost of fall and spring courses.

-In addition to summer courses, SMU Abroad offers programs throughout the year, and students can experience a full fall term at Taos.
+In addition to summer courses, SMU Abroad offers programs throughout the year, and J Term offers concentrated January courses at SMU-in-Plano and SMU-in-Taos.
 Students should plan early in the semester to talk with their academic adviser about these opportunities.